Roger Davies (talent manager): Olivia Newton-John (1979–1986)

-In April 2018, the Australian television bio-picture Olivia Newton-John: Hopelessly Devoted To You featured Delta Goodrem as Olivia Newton and Gyton Grantley as manager Roger Davies.
+In April 2018, the Australian television biopic Olivia Newton-John: Hopelessly Devoted To You featured Delta Goodrem as Olivia Newton and Gyton Grantley as manager Roger Davies.

-Tina Turner (1980 - 2010)
+Tina Turner (1980–2010)

-In 1980, Roger Davies' employer Lee Kramer became the manager of singer, Tina Turner.
-Turner had divorced her husband, Ike, in March 1978 and by 1979 was without a record contract.
+In 1980, Roger Davies' employer Lee Kramer became the manager of Tina Turner.
+Turner had divorced her husband, Ike, in March 1978, and by 1979 was without a record contract.
 To support herself, Turner had worked on the club circuit.

-It was on the set of Olivia Newton-John's pre-recorded ABC TV Special “Hollywood Nights” in March 1980 that Davies first met Tina Turner, a performing guest on Olivia's show, transmitted April 14,1980.
+It was on the set of Olivia Newton-John's pre-recorded ABC TV Special "Hollywood Nights" in March 1980 that Davies first met Tina Turner, a performing guest on Olivia's show, which was broadcast on 14 April 1980.
 Later on, Tina invited Davies and Kramer to her performances at the Venetian Room at the famous Fairmont Hotel, San Francisco, in May, where "She said 'I want to get out of here and play rock venues'."
-Turner asked Lee Kramer to be her manager and Roger Davies reluctantly went along with the plan.
+Turner asked Lee Kramer to be her manager, and Roger Davies reluctantly went along with the plan.
 By 1981, Roger Davies was Turner's manager.
 Davies used his industry contacts to put together a comeback, advised Turner to drop the cabaret ensemble, and they remodeled the show into a grittier rock'n'roll showcase.

-Turner's return to popularity began in the United Kingdom with a cover version of "The Temptations'"Ball of Confusion" (1982), and was followed by a cover of Al Green's "Let's Stay Together" (1983), which was a hit in Europe.
-Her major breakthrough came with "What's Love Got to Do with It" (June 1984), a track written by Terry Britten (ex-The Twilights) and Graham Lyle.
-Turner disliked the song and originally turned it down, but despite her reservations, it provided her with her first Billboard Hot 100 #1 hit in September 1984.
+Turner's return to popularity began in the United Kingdom with a cover version of The Temptations "Ball of Confusion" (1982), and was followed by a cover of Al Green's "Let's Stay Together" (1983), which was a hit in Europe.
+Her major breakthrough came with "What's Love Got to Do with It" (June 1984), a track written by Terry Britten (ex–The Twilights) and Graham Lyle.
+Turner disliked the song and originally turned it down; however, despite her reservations, it provided her with her first Billboard Hot 100 No. 1 hit in September 1984.